klahrich/chiefhustler/content/posts/purchased-baba.md

 Of the risks enumerated above, the one that bothers me the most is the delisting threat.
 I don't think that my shitty Canadian broker would allow me to salvage anything if it came to materialize.

-I have a ~1% position.
-I'm happy to double down if the stock keeps dipping.
+I have a ~1.5% position.

 ---